 In Fun Home, Alison considered herself the heroine of a Coming-Out Story, until she finds out about her father and realizes she's only the comic relief to his tragedy.

 When he is guest starring in more optimistic comics like Spider-Man, The Punisher clearly thinks he is still in his own series, which is far more on the cynical side of Sliding Scale of Idealism vs. Cynicism.
 Which is why he usually ends up as a villain.
 On the other hand many super heroes appearing in his comics also seem to think that they are still in their own series and often end up humiliated in various ways.

-Early in Fables there was a journalist who discovered that certain New York residents seemed to have been living for centuries without aging.
-He believed them to be vampires.
-The residents of Fabletown decided to play along and convinced him he was mind-controlled by them and forced to have sex with a little boy (in reality they knocked him out and took some suggestive photos with him and Pinocchio) and if he told anybody their secret, they's send the evidence to the police.
+A journalist discovers that certain New York residents seem to have been living for centuries without aging.
+He believes them to be vampires.
+The residents of Fabletown decide to play along and convince him he was mind-controlled by them and forced to have sex with a little boy (in reality they knocked him out and took some suggestive photos with him and Pinocchio) and if he tells anybody their secret, they'll send the evidence to the police.

 Later on, to deal with a Big Bad, Pinocchio put together a Super Team of powerful Fables.
 Word of God is that the Super Team would have been toast.